City Lit a cappella

 Tutors:

-This established ensemble sings original arrangements of jazz and popular songs.
+This small ensemble of experienced harmony singers learn, record and perform original arrangements of jazz and popular songs.
 Develop your listening, timing, intonation, musical memory, and team work.
 New members with good music reading and aural skills are welcome.
-The group mixes in-person rehearsal and online sessions, working to record and perform our repertoire.

 This course will be delivered online and in person.
 See the ‘What is the course about?’ section in course details for more information.